isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 This will leak the object used to initialize `p1` (only).

-**Enforcement:** (Simple) Warn if the return value of `new` or a function call with return value of pointer type is assigned to a raw pointer.
+**Enforcement**: (Simple) Warn if the return value of `new` or a function call with return value of pointer type is assigned to a raw pointer.

 <a name="Rr-unique"></a>